sagi778/EDA/README.md

 # Data_Explorer App
-simple & fast EDA (Exploration Data Analysis) tool,
+simple & fast Data Exploration tool,

 it allows you to explore data along many files.

-App is built on simple building code blocks - each block contain an analysis
+App is built on simple building "Command blocks" - each block contain an analysis which is a peace in the puzzle

-that is required for understanding the data.

 # Data File Overview code blocks:
 ![get_preview](screenshots/get_preview.png)